 It is the city to get lost in, as every corner you turn will show you its chameleon core.
 The miniscule lanes of Chinatown with wafting aromas, the gold laden temples for contemplation or an impromptu chat with a Buddhist monk to the seedy side of Soi

 Cowboy with its endless parade of neon bright bars.
-Khao San Road is the melting pot of locals and tourists, where ladyboys strut and small children laugh and play.
+Khao San Road is the melting pot of locals and tourists, blending beer bars, tattoo shops and outdoor foot massage pop ups.
 Sukhumvit is where you will find the glitter and cosmopolitan edge to a dynamic Bangkok nightlife and megamalls will leave you exhausted from totting too many shopping bags.
+Most of Bangkok’s coworking spaces are centered around here, giving their patrons plenty of options to unwind after a productive day’s work.

 Bangkok is a culture shock wrapped up in gaudy sights and secret hideaways where you can be royalty on a pauper’s wealth.